Call Us: (630) 496-5368

 The American Psychiatric Association distinguishes between types and severity of depression.
 One type is Bipolar Disorder - which used to be called manic depression.
 With this condition, sufferers switch from feeling severely depressed to invulnerable and euphoric.
 Patients go from feeling profoundly incapable to feeling supremely clever or skilled.

-For some, there can be periods of feeling neither depressed nor manic for a while until some neurochemical switch is flipped and a plunge into depression or rocket into mania takes them over.
+For some, there can be periods of feeling neither depressed nor manic for a while until some neurochemical switch is flipped, and a plunge into depression or rocket into mania takes them over.
 For others, depression is a more constant state, punctuated with periods of high energy, increased activity, and feeling able to tackle anything and everything.

-A small number of patients dealing with bipolar disorder can cycle rapidly between the poles of mania and depression as frequently as weekly, or even daily, with unpredictable timing.
+A small number of patients dealing with bipolar disorder can cycle rapidly between the poles of mania and depression as frequently as weekly or even daily, with unpredictable timing.

 If any of these descriptions of bipolar disorder sound familiar, you can get your life back in control with the help of Midwest Wellness Center Associates.